THE NEW YORK TIMES – April 23, 2004

 The state attorney general’s office, which must approve all building conversions, accepted the Racolin’s condominium offering plan last month.
 For the conversion to be approved, the sponsors must sell at least 15 percent of the apartments within 15 months after state acceptance of the plan.
 Tenants who choose not to buy can stay in their apartments and remain under rent regulation.

-Kevin R. McConnell, a lawyer for a tenants’ group, said the bargaining that typically takes place between renters who are considering buying their apartments and the condominium sponsor had not yet started.
+A lawyer for a tenants’ group, said the bargaining that typically takes place between renters who are considering buying their apartments and the condominium sponsor had not yet started.

 Conversions of rental apartments to co-ops or condominiums have become a rarity in Manhattan.
 At the peak of conversions, in 1986, 231 buildings, with a total of 21,776 apartments, were converted.
 Last year, conversion plans for eight buildings, with a total of 541 apartments, were submitted to the state, according to the Real Estate Board of New York, which cited statistics from the attorney general’s office.